Table of Contents

 Today mentorship software can help you automate your mentorship program.
 InstaViser, for example, makes it easy for mentees to book meetings, for mentors to connect using video chat, and for companies to organize an interactive member database and track success metrics.

 As a next step, give your employees tickets to professional events and seminars.
 Accompany them to the events and teach them how to build relationships and follow up with contacts.
-Someday these skills will enable your employees to build new business for your company.
+Encourage them to play networking games to get to know more people and have fun at the events.
+Someday, these skills will enable your employees to build new business for your company.

 Deanna Turner at Idaho Central Credit Union finds that most employees enjoy networking when they are prepared.
 On the other hand, when employees aren’t prepared, events can be unproductive and cause anxiety for employees.